crcx/retroforth/doc/RETRO-Book.md

 Additional Note:

-Some version of RETRO have included the above patch.
+Some version of Retro have included the above patch.
 The last release that will include this by default is 2020.4 as it is not needed by the majority of users.
 If you want to keep it in your system, you will need to load it yourself or add it to